President Ronald Reagan, 40th President Of The United States • 1981-1989

 and the courage, persistence, and patience to turn that dream into reality."

-On Tuesday, November 4, 2014, the U.S. Midterm Election will be held for all 435 members of the United States House of
+On Tuesday, November 8, 2016, the U.S. Presidential Election will be held for all 435 members of the United States House of

 To help conservative Christians lobby from home, the American Christian Lobbyists Association (The ACLA) has outlined how you can stand up for your First Amendment rights by "Petitioning the Government for a redress of grievances" by following the 8 Important Steps From Voting To Grassroots Lobbying Your Elected Officials In The 113th U.S. Congress: